DataFire/Integrations/integrations/generated/beezup/README.md

 #### Input
 * input `object`
   * countryIsoCode **required** `string`: The country iso code alpha 3 based on this: https://en.wikipedia.org/wiki/ISO_3166-1_alpha-3#Decoding_table \
-  * Accept-Encoding **required** `array`: Allows the client to indicate wether it accepts a compressed encoding to reduce traffic size.
+  * Accept-Encoding **required** `array`: Allows the client to indicate whether it accepts a compressed encoding to reduce traffic size.
   * If-None-Match `string`: ETag value to identify the last known version of requested resource.\

 #### Output